 Book Bags: We encourage children to bring book bags into school everyday.
 These can be purchased from school, in September.

 School Times: The school day starts at 8:55am, and finishes at 3:15pm.
-In the morning, we encourage parents to come into school with their child, to help them in the cloakroom and to find a friend or activity.
+In the morning, we would normally encourage parents to come into school with their child, to help them in the cloakroom and to find a friend or activity.
+Unfortunately this is no longer allowed due to coronavirus restrictions and parents must bring their child to the gate, where they will be met by their teachers.
+Once inside, staff will help children to find a friend and activity.

 Lunch Time: Children may stay for a hot dinner or bring a packed lunch.
 In the first few weeks they may change from a hot meal to a packed lunch or vice-versa.
 After that children may only change at the beginning of a half-term as the school meals have to be ordered.
 Lunch boxes need to have your child’s name and class on it.